 Placing a decorative piece on a furniture make sure, that a cotton pad is glued on the ceramics avoiding a scratch on the furniture.

 A concrete countertop is made from nature’s own materials.
 It is impossible to produce two identical concrete slabs.
-The differences will be apparent in the colours and shades, giving the rustic surface a unique look.
+The differences will be apparent in the colors and shades, giving the rustic surface a unique look.
 This helps to give concrete its distinctive, vibrant and unique appearance.

 To protect the concrete surface, it must be saturated from the start.
 Although the product is primed when it is at the suppliers, the surface should still always be treated before and after use because otherwise this may cause irreparable damage to the surface.
 Special Polish care kit * should be used for this.
 Remember to do it regularly according to the directions, otherwise this may cause irreparable damage.
 Concrete is organic and thus cannot withstand acid or other acidic cleaning products.
 These include vinegar and lemon juice.
 Acidic fluids spilled on the surface must be wiped off immediately.
 Take care to never place tea lights, pots or other hot objects directly on the surface, as this may leave permanent marks.